Before you arrive at UTS, make sure you've completed the following steps.

 If you are delayed arriving for Orientation, please email email@example.com

 NOTE: Most subjects are taught according to the Main Session calendar.
-Graduate School of Health and Teacher Education courses operate on an different calendar, Calendar B. Full details of all UTS teaching sessions are available in the Principal Dates section of the UTS: Handbook.
+Teacher Education courses operate on an different calendar, Calendar B. Full details of all UTS teaching sessions are available in the Principal Dates section of the UTS: Handbook.